Education in India

 Land Surveyor - How to become a Land Surveyor

-Land Surveyor is the professional responsible for estimating the terrestrial positions like angles, distance and multi dimensional points of the assigned piece of land to make precise estimates about land for making maps and other governmental purposes.
+Land Surveyor is the professional responsible for estimating the terrestrial positions like angles, distance and multidimensional points of the assigned piece of land to make precise estimates about land for making maps and other governmental purposes.
 The survey reports prepared by the professional Land Surveyor are used for the description of land for land leases, deeds and various legal documents.
 His job description also involves providing information regarding the location, contour, shape, dimension and elevation of the land being surveyed.

-From a field of limit opportunities in government sector to a field of immense opportunity in the recent past, the scope of Land Surveyor has increased in leaps and bounds thanks to hundreds of infrastructure and land development companies.
-Increase in the urbanization has necessitated the acquiring of land for various infrastructural and housing development activities thereby creating job opportunities for certified Land surveyor as these are the professional who are apt to analyse the feasibility of such projects by surveying the land extracts to be used for these developmental activities.
+From a field of limit opportunities in the government sector to a field of immense opportunity in the recent past, the scope of Land Surveyor has increased in leaps and bounds thanks to hundreds of infrastructure and land development companies.
+Increase in the urbanization has necessitated the acquiring of land for various infrastructural and housing development activities thereby creating job opportunities for certified Land surveyor as these are the professional who is apt to analyse the feasibility of such projects by surveying the land extracts to be used for these developmental activities.

-Considering the continuing growth of infrastructural development activities in the near future adopting Land Surveyor as a career can be a right decision.
+Considering the continuing growth of infrastructural development activities in the near future adopting Land Surveyor as a career can be the right decision.
 Being a highly technical field Land surveyor must meet strict educational, testing and work requirements before they can earn certification.

 So to become a professional Land Surveyor one should have to be hardworking and committed and aptly qualified.